learn-co-curriculum/java-mod-5-sql-insert/README.md

 ```

 NOTE: It is very important to ensure the `WHERE` clause is correct, otherwise we might
 update the wrong row!
-It is usually a good idea to first write a query using the `SELECT`
+It is a good idea to first write a query using the `SELECT`
-statement with the **before** executing an update to see which rows will be affected:
+statement with the `WHERE` clause to see which rows will be affected.
+Do this **before**
+executing the `UPDATE` statement:

 ```SQL
 SELECT *